 Sean SeLegue, described as a "very astute lawyer" in Chambers,* has developed two distinct areas of focus over more than 30 years of law practice.

 Attorney Liability And Ethics.
-A former Chair of the State Bar of California Committee on Professional Responsibility and Conduct, Mr. SeLegue has advised and represented dozens of lawyers and law firms.
+A former Chair of the State Bar of California Board of Trustees and the Committee on Professional Responsibility and Conduct, Sean has advised and represented dozens of lawyers and law firms.
 He has extensive experience in defending malpractice and malicious prosecution actions and attorney discipline defense.
 He has overseen internal investigations for law firms and has advised firms and appeared on their behalf, in investigations and inquiries by the State Bar and federal judges.
-Mr. SeLegue also has served as an expert witness.
+Sean also has served as an expert witness.

 *Chambers Ranking in Litigation: California Appellate category